Pend Oreille County is a great place to live, work, and play!

 - The ability to operate roadway engineering and surveying equipment.

-- The ability to solve problems, resolve conflict, and communicate effectively both orally and in writing under stressful situations is essential in this position.
+- The ability to solve problems, resolve conflict, and communicate effectively both orally and in writing under stressful situations.

 ESSENTIAL JOB FUNCTIONS: